-OONA health A/S (hereafter OONA) is a Danish holding company with a focus on health-related services and products.
+OONA health A/S (hereafter OONA) is a Danish insurance holding company with a focus on health-related services and products.
 OONA owns Forsikringsselskabet Dansk Sundhedssikring A/S (hereafter DSS), PrimaCare and DSS Hälsa AB.
 DSS delivers medical expertise and offers health insurance, PrimaCare ensures a vast network with quality-assured care providers and DSS Hälsa AB offers health insurance on the Swedish market as an MGA.

-DSS's main focus of business is to offer health insurance to citizens registered in the Scandinavian region (Sweden, Norway, Denmark).
-Currently, DSS has only a license to sell insurance in Denmark.
+DSS's main focus of business is to offer health insurance to citizens registered in Denmark and Sweden.
 DSS offers clinically proven treatment according to national standards.
 This includes physiotherapy, chiropractic, psychology, acupuncture, reflexology, massage and treatment at private hospitals.
 DSS ensures that all customers receive treatment to resolve their health problem within 10 working days - to improve health and treat conditions is the purpose of DSS.
 Besides treatment DSS offers help to navigate in the public healthcare system and advises customers on health-related problems for a claim, which are not covered by the insurance policy.